PrestaShop/statslive/Readme.md

 ## About

-Adds a list of customers and visitors who are currently online to the Stats dashboard.
+Enrich your stats, add a list of the visitors who are currently browsing your store.

 ## Reporting issues